tcawlfield/vote-sim/README.md

 possible scores for each candidate.
 Step one: Add up the scores for each candidate.
 Find the *two* highest-scoring candidates.
 Step two: do an (instant) runoff between these, using every ballot where these two finalists were given different scores.
-This runoff is a plurality vote, counting the number of ballots that favor one candidate over the other.
+This runoff is a plurality vote, counting the numbers of ballots that favor each one candidate over the other.
 * Using plurality to pick the final winner helps minimize strategic effects in two ways:
   * Degree of score-separation no longer is considered
   * Voters are encouraged to differentiate between candidates, especially any who are